digitalpalidictionary/dpd-db/icon/README.md

+# icon
-# All files DPD icon files.
+All DPD icon files.